networkdynamics/PolNeAR/README.md

     from polnear import data

 The `data` object behaves like a `list`.
-Each element in `data` is an `Article` object, representing one PolNeAR article its acompanying annotations.
+Each element in `data` is an `Article` object, representing one PolNeAR article and its acompanying annotations.
 The `Article` object is `dict`-like, and is populated with the metadata for the article it represents.

 	>>> data[0]
     {'annotators': ['4b22', '4e07', '5fec', '6b86', 'd473', 'ef2d'],